shubham0d/no-duplicate/README.md

 ## Requirement

--md5deep is required for sub-directory scan feature.
--most system come with pre-installed md5deep.If it is not installed then
+-md5deep is required for sub-directory scan feature.\n -most system come with pre-installed md5deep.If it is not installed then \n

 -for debian system
 $apt-get install md5deep